FranciscoKloganB/appwrite-database-migration-tool/README.md

 - Use the `databaseService` parameter of `up` and `down` to write your migration.
   - The parameter is an instance of `node-appwrite` Databases class.
 - Once you are done, deploy push your changes through the environment pipelines.
-  - E.g.: Push to `staging` execute the `Run Migration Sequence` function on Appwrite UI.
+  - E.g.: Push to `staging` execute the `Migrations Run Sequence` function on Appwrite UI.
 Verify all is good.
 Finally push to `production` and run the sequence there.

 ## Usage, Rules, Recommendations and, FAQ